29hashir04/PDA/README.md

-# **Parallel and Concurrent Programming Repository**
+# **Parallel and Distributed Programming **

-This repository provides an extensive collection of Python examples and scripts that delve into various aspects of parallel, concurrent, and asynchronous programming.
+This repository provides an extensive collection of Python examples and scripts that delve into various aspects of parallel, distributed, and asynchronous programming.
 It serves as a practical guide to understanding core concepts such as multithreading, multiprocessing, message passing, and asynchronous programming with hands-on examples.

 ---